Chinese Car Brands

 Shuanghuan Logo

-Shuanghuan is a defunct automaker that has been on the market for about 28 years (from 1988 to 2016).
+Shuanghuan was a defunct automaker on the market for about 28 years (from 1988 to 2016).
 During this time, it produced several SUVs, crossovers, vans, and hatchbacks.
 He has also owned the Red Star company since 2002.
-A separate lineup included two electric cars produced in conjunction with Wheego Electric Cars.
-Shuanghuan withdrew from the market by order of the Ministry of Industry and Information Technology.
+A separate lineup included two electric cars produced with Wheego Electric Cars.
+Shuanghuan withdrew from the market to the Ministry of Industry and Information Technology order.

 Shanghai Maple Guorun